Create GSA + STEAM blueprint

 Add New Blueprint Version

-field, and save the form.
+field, and save.

 4.2 Config Filesβ